She (Tyler, the Creator song): Music video

 The music video for "She" was shot in Los Angeles.
 Ocean posted several behind the scene photos of the video shoot onto his own personal Tumblr account, including pictures "with a pretty young thing as his leading lady."
 Ocean plays "double duty as a cop and the man of the house, almost unrecognizable in a white wig and drab attire.
 In one of the more violent images, Tyler stares into the camera as a gun is pointed at his head, wearing the same black contacts he sported in his viral sensation “Yonkers” video."
+The video has garnered over 100 million views on YouTube.

 The video opens with Odd Future's R&B crooner Frank Ocean in bed with the unnamed "she" of the video, and the singer stops when he sees a masked Tyler staring outside of her bedroom window.
 The rapper eventually enters the room as the girl falls asleep, caressing her and writing a note on her mirror while spitting the song's first verse (especially the line "I finally got the courage to ask you on a date, so just say yes and let the future fall into place") before the police show up and arrest him.

 Tyler performed "She" and "Novacane" with Ocean at an Odd Future performance in New York City.
-During Odd Future 2012's tour promoting The Odd Future Tape Vol. 2, Ocean performed with the group and played the song Tyler.
+During Odd Future 2012's tour promoting The Odd Future Tape Vol. 2, Ocean performed with the group and played the song with Tyler.